Sheinxy/Advent-Of-Code/2023/Day_03/README.md

           numRow  = zip [1 .. ] $ map (filter (\(_, n) -> all isDigit n)) cleaned
           numbers = concatMap (\(r, row) -> map (\(s, n) -> Number (read n) r s) row) numRow
 ```
-I start by labelling each column in each row, then I group every number digit together (so I get the numbers whole in the for [(col1, digit 1), (col2, digit2) ...]).
+I start by labelling each column in each row, then I group every number digit together (so I get the numbers whole in the form [(col1, digit 1), (col2, digit2) ...]).

 After that, I clean things around by taking only the first and last column for each digit, and putting the digits together in a list: ((col1, colLast), [digit1, digit2, ...])